ArchGPT/insomnium/DEVELOPMENT.md

 ## Project Structure

-Insomnia uses [`npm workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) to manage multiple npm packages within a single repository.
+Insomnium uses [`npm workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) to manage multiple npm packages within a single repository.
 There are currently the following package locations:

 - `/packages` contains related packages that are consumed by `insomnia` or externally.